miladbahrami/spotify_played_songs/README.md

 # Spotify Played Songs
-Just to track the songs that we are listening every day on Spotify
+*Just to track the songs we are listening every day on Spotify.*

-First to Extract data, the 'Recently Played Tracks' API from spotify will be called
+- *First* to Extract the data, the 'Recently Played Tracks' API from spotify will be called.

-Second the response will be cleaned and stored in a Sqlite database
+- *Second* the response will be cleaned or transformed then stored in a Sqlite database.

-Third the tast will be scheduled with Airflow
+- *Third* the task will be scheduled using Airflow.